Apple's Timeline 1976-2024 from the Apple I in 1976 to the iPad in 2010

 US$499

-Click here for a great graphical hardware configuration summary from the iPhone's earliest release in 2007 to the iPhone SE (1st generation) in March 2016 including iPhones, iPod Touch, and iPads.
-A bit more succinct than Wikipedia.
+Click here for a hardware summary from stack.imgur.com from the iPhone's release in 2007 to the iPhone SE in March 2016 including iPhones iPod Touch and iPads.

 ** End of Report